 - Current version of the Oregon Practitioner Credentialing Application (OPCA) (for initial/new credentialing) and the Oregon Practitioner Recredentialing Application (OPRA) (for re-credentialing) approved by the Advisory Committee on Physician Credentialing Information (ACPCI).
-The application must be complete in order for the credentialing process to begin, this includes the completed Attestation questions, Authorization and Release of Information form and required additional documents - > All state licenses Oregon license must be current and unrestricted - Hospitals admitting privileges or hospital admit plan if you do not have admitting privileges at a participating hospital - > 24 Hour Provider Call Coverage - > Professional Liability Insurance with minimum limits of \$1 million/\$3 million - Malpractice Claims History - > Education, Professional degree(s) and training program(s) completion, including ECFMG - > Board Certification (not required for participation) - > DEA certificate with current practice location - Work History - > National Practitioners Data Bank (NPDB) Report - > Peer References - Excluded Provider Search - > Additional information may be requested during the credentialing process
+The application must be complete in order for the credentialing process to begin, this includes the completed Attestation questions, Authorization and Release of Information form and required additional documents.
+Additionally, per UHA's policy, CR3 that is recognized by the State, the following is also a process that must meet approval prior to any contracts executed: High Risk: Medicare and Medicaid designates a "high" risk category according to section 42 CFR §424.518(c)(I) when a Provider is newly enrolling.
+A Provider designated "high" risk must meet limited and moderate risk screening requirements.
+Criminal background check must be conducted and submission of fingerprint set required based on risk of Fraud, Waste, and Abuse in accordance with 42 CFR §455.434.
+A Provider who has received suspension, sanction, or exclusion from a State or Federal program within the previous 10 years.
+Should a Provider not obtain the proper background verifications based on the below requirements of the credentialing UHA will not honor their contract.

+- o DMAP Medicaid number

+- CMS Medicare number

+- Electronic Medical Records (EMR)

+- Attest to annual training requirements:

+- Cultural Competency Training

+- Americans with Disabilities Act (ADA)

+- > All state licenses Oregon license must be current and unrestricted

+- Hospitals admitting privileges or hospital admit plan if you do not have admitting privileges at a participating hospital

+- > 24 Hour Provider Call Coverage

+- > Professional Liability Insurance with minimum limits of \$1 million/\$3 million

+- > Malpractice Claims History

+- > Education, Professional degree(s) and training program(s) completion, including ECFMG

+- > Board Certification (not required for participation)

+- > DEA certificate with current practice location

+- Work History

+- > National Practitioners Data Bank (NPDB) Report

+- Peer References

+- Excluded Provider Search

+- Proof of background checks

+- > Seclusion and Restraint attestation form

+- Additional information may be requested during the credentialing process